MellowMelon/shortvas/README.md

 lot harder to break `getTransform`, it's also more consistent with how a canvas's `getContext` works.

+All `ShortvasContext` methods that would ordinarily not return anything instead return the called `ShortvasContext` so that chaining is possible.
+This includes both inherited context methods and the new methods documented below.

 ### Inherited Canvas Properties and Methods

 As mentioned above, `ShortvasContext` implements all of the usual properties